 Arrington, Leonard J., and Davis Bitton.
 The Mormon Experience: A History of the Latter-day Saints.
 New York, 1979.

-"The divine right of husbands, like the divine right of kings, may, it is hoped, in this enlightened age, be contested without danger. -Mary Wollstonecraft (Shelley)
+“The divine right of husbands, like the divine right of kings, may, it is hoped, in this enlightened age, be contested without danger. -Mary Wollstonecraft

-There's been a stir on the subject of misogyny within the atheist "community" lately, with predictable cracks and fissures between the male-guru caste of new atheism and their anointed bloggers, and a number of outspoken atheist women who say, in a nutshell,
+There’s been a stir on the subject of misogyny within the atheist “community” lately, with predictable cracks and fissures between the male-guru caste of new atheism and their anointed bloggers, and a number of outspoken atheist women who say, in a nutshell, Enough is enough.

 Let’s pretend the year is 1757 and you have just come away from reading a new treatise by David Hume called an “Enquiry concerning Miracles.”
 Let’s assume you are a believing Christian who reads the Bible daily, as your grandmother taught you.
 You normally listened to her because in her day most people still could not read, and if families owned a book at all it was likely to be the Bible.